stjude/Mouse_Survival/README.md

 ### Methods

-To predict a murine LD50 polymicrobial sepsis, we process our MRI images using [DeepBrainIPP](https://www.frontiersin.org/articles/10.3389/fbinf.2022.865443/full )
+To predict a murine LD50 polymicrobial sepsis, we process our MRI images using [DeepBrainIPP](https://www.frontiersin.org/articles/10.3389/fbinf.2022.865443/full ).
+First, we update DeepBrainIPP model with ourdataset to perform skull Stripping.
+Then we perform images registration and morphological analysis.
+Finally, we build predictive models with measured morphologies.

 ![MRI Reconstruction](data/pic.jpg?raw=true "Mouse Survival")